billy-moore/billy-moore/README.md

 - 🌱  I’m currently learning ...
   - Programming - :memo: REACT and MERN
   - Reading - :books: I'm on book 4 and 5 of my 5x5 for 2022**
-  - Learning - :guitar: attempting to relearn the guitar.
+  - Creative - :guitar: attempting to relearn the guitar.
 Playing songs for my kids, mostly

 <!-- - 💞️ I’m looking to collaborate on ...
 -->